open-telemetry/opentelemetry.io/content/en/blog/2023/exponential-histograms.md

 # OpenTelemetry and Prometheus

-Compatibility between OpenTelemetry and Prometheus is probably a topic large enough for its own post, and I may write that post, but for now it is enough to state that for all practical purposes, OpenTelemetry exponential histograms are 1:1 compatible with Prometheus native histograms.
+Compatibility between OpenTelemetry and Prometheus is probably a topic large enough for its own post.
+For now I will just say that for all practical purposes, OpenTelemetry exponential histograms are 1:1 compatible with Prometheus native histograms.
 Scale calculations, bucket boundaries, error rates, zero buckets, etc are all the same.
-For more information, I recommend you watch this talk given by Ruslan Vovalov and Ganesh
+For more information, I recommend you watch this talk given by Ruslan Vovalov and Ganesh Vernekar:
-Vernekar:
 [Using OpenTelemetry’s Exponential Histograms in Prometheus](https://www.youtube.com/watch?v=W2_TpDcess8)

+_A version of this article was [originally posted][] to the author's blog._

+[originally posted]: {{% param canonical_url %}}